lizzybrooks/python-possible/3-hello-Python.md

 Notice that you can add a space by putting quotes around an empty space.

 -----
 #### Speaking of space, let's get rid of all the code you wrote so far.
 Highlight everything in your file and delete it.
-From now on, paste each code snippet over the previous one so you don't get a million lines of repetitive code.
+From now on, delete each code snippet before typing a new one.
+That way you don't get a million lines of repetitive code.

+#### Also, in case you haven't noticed, Python code is a lot closer to English than other languages you might have used.
+Instead of copying and pasting, you should be typing your code out by hand.
+It's a better way!

 Moving on...